IntersectMBO/plutus/plutus-metatheory/src/Type/ReductionC.lagda.md

 ```

 ```
+-- this is the first step of the case analysis from the paper proof

 -- there's not particular reason why this doesn't take an arbitrary -- term instead of E [ M ] lemmaE : ∀ (M : ∅ ⊢⋆ J)(E : EvalCtx K J) B